avramdiy/PEP-Analysis/README.md

 - Modified the prior route to show a comparison of the Open price to the Close price through the three datasets.
 Adjusted the names of the X | Y axes, and clarified the legend for further understanding.

 ### 5th Commit

+- Built an interactive plot using Plotly.js to provide further visibility by zooming in on custom timeframes for users.